 |Dr. Charles R. Graham [https://edtechbooks.org/-UQh]||Member||Brigham Young University|

 |Dr. Richard E. West [http://richardewest.com/]||Member||Brigham Young University|

-Many thanks to Sam Jackson for inspiring the site design.
+Many thanks to Sam Jackson and Bill Kemsley for inspiring and informing the site design.